T\^ete-\`a-t\^ete twists, monodromies and representation of elements of Mapping Class Group: twists and periodic classes of .

 \begin{theorem} Let $\Si$ be an oriented surface with non-empty boundary.
 Let $\partial^1\Si$ be a non empty union of boundary components.
 Let $A$ be the union of the boundary components not contained in $\partial^1\Si$.
 Let ${\phi}$ be an orientation preserving homeomorphism fixing pointwise $\partial^1\Si$ and boundary-free isotopic to a periodic one $\hat{\phi}$.
 Then, there exists a signed \tat spine $(\G,A,\iota)\hookrightarrow\Sigma$ such that $\phi_{(\Sigma,\G,A,\iota)}$ is isotopic relative to $\partial^1\Si$ to $\phi$.
 Moreover, if $\phi$ is periodic outside a collar of $\partial^1\Si$, we have also that $[\phi]_{\partial,\phi|_{\partial}}=[\phi_{(\Sigma,\G,A,\iota)}]_{\partial,\phi|_{\partial}}$. \end{theorem}

-\begin{proof} Apply Alexander's trick to the boundary components in $A$ in order to obtain a larger surface and a homeomorphism fixing pointwise the boundary.
+\begin{proof} Apply Alexander's trick (see \Cref{def:alex}) to the boundary components in $A$ in order to obtain a larger surface and a homeomorphism fixing pointwise the boundary.
 Construct a signed \tat graph inducing this homeomorphism like in the proof of \Cref{thm:000}.
 We can always get that this signed \tat graph contains as vertices the centers of the disks added by Alexanders's trick.
-Now apply an $\epsilon$-blow up (recall \Cref{def:blow})to these vertices to get the desired signed relative \tat graph. \end{proof}
+Now apply an $\epsilon$-blow up (recall \Cref{def:blow}) to these vertices to get the desired signed relative \tat graph. \end{proof} \begin{remark} Note that this produces a relative \tat graph where all the vertices in the boundary have valency at most 3. \end{remark}